ChalmersGU-AI-course/AI-lecture-slides/lecture3.md

 ### Randomized algorithms

-- Consider two methods to find a minimum value:
+- Consider two methods to find a maximum value:

   - Greedy ascent: start from some position,
     keep moving upwards, and report maximum value found